The Importance of Water Safety: Tips and Tools

 It is never too early to start teaching your child the importance of water safety.
 Expose your child to water at a young age so he or she can become comfortable around it.
 Use visuals like picture cards or social stories to teach rules related to water and maximize learning.
 Be on the lookout for a tendency toward or special interest in water.

-You can personalize a story about water safety from Twigtales here.
+Click here to personalize a story about water safety from Twigtales.